- Common reasons for selling a business

 - Ensuring your team is happy and aware that you’re thinking about selling

 - Timing of the sale

 - Finding the right buyer

-- Begin preparing for the transitional phase: Start considering who should be in a management position once the new owner takes over.
+- Begin preparing for the transitional phase: Consider who should be in a management position once the new owner takes over.

 - Consider what advice you can offer the new owner to ensure they succeed and your employees are taken care of

 You will also need to lock in a valuation for your company.
 Knowing how much your company is worth will ensure you get a deal you’re happy with.
 However, be careful not to quibble over a few dollars of valuation.
 Make sure to also pay attention to the quality of the person buying the company.
-After all, you want to ensure that your legacy is maintained and your people are taken care of.
+After all, you want to ensure that your legacy is maintained and your people are cared for.

-The best advice is to make sure you have an exit plan and be ready to pursue it when your company is at its maximum value or when life starts telling you it’s selling time.
+The best advice is to ensure you have an exit plan and be ready to pursue it when your company is at its maximum value or when life starts telling you it’s selling time.
 If you have any questions about selling your business, let us know in the comments below or contact us for further advice on selling your business.

-If you’re looking for a qualified buyer you can use Acquira to reach ready-to-buy acquisition entrepreneurs and close a satisfactory deal quickly, we recommend starting with our Acceleration Gauntlet to familiarize yourself with the process.
+If you’re looking for a qualified buyer, you can use Acquira.com to reach ready-to-buy acquisition entrepreneurs and close a satisfactory deal quickly.
+We recommend starting with our Acceleration Gauntlet to familiarize yourself with the process.
 The Acquira team will provide you with expert assistance throughout the process.
 Give us a call to learn more.

 - There are many reasons for selling a business, so make sure you’ve considered your decision carefully.